 When entering the school, all visitors must enter the main entrance and check in at the main office.
 All other doors will be locked during the school day.
 Parents/guardians are invited to visit the school as long as it does not interfere with the normal school or class routine.
-If you want to visit the school, contact the principal at least 48 hours before your planned visit.
-This is not necessary if you are joining your child for lunch, but you must sign in and obtain a Visitor’s Pass in the office before going to the cafeteria.
-If you wish to visit your child’s classroom, please make arrangements with your child’s teacher at least 48 hours before your planned visit.
+If a parent/guardian wants to visit the school, they must contact the principal at least forty-eight (48) hours before their planned visit.
+This is not necessary if a parent/guardian is joining their child for lunch, but the parent/guardian must sign in and obtain a Visitor’s Pass in the office before going to the cafeteria.
+If a parent/guardian wishes to visit their child’s classroom, they must make arrangements with their child’s teacher at least forty-eight (48) hours before their planned visit.
 Individuals visiting the school to volunteer need to preregister with VIPS.

 Sharing Information Regarding Tragic Events

 If a tragic event occurs during school hours, students will not receive any information from the school.
 We will not use Internet or television that confronts students with such disastrous events as they are taking place or in the immediate aftermath.
 Principals and administrators are responsible for monitoring these situations.
 In all schools, when such tragedies or disasters stimulate emotional reactions on the basis of national origin, race or religion, or any categorical grouping, the schools will take appropriate steps to discuss the dangers of stereotypical statements.
 All schools will work to assist parents/guardians with information on how to help respond to students’ reactions.